 Many investors like to see a tangible product, which means a brief business plan and an MVP can be a winning combination when it comes to achieving investment.

 SWOT analysis may help you with this.
-Here you are able to find a list of SWOT templates.
+Here you can find a list of SWOT templates.

-Traditional business plan vs the lean startup: Which is best for my business?
+The Lean Startup vs Traditional business plan: Which is best for my business?

 In the world of business, there seems to be an automatic assumption that the traditional business model is outdated and bad, and that the lean startup methodology is modern and good.